TheThingsNetwork/arduino-device-lib/docs/TheThingsNetwork.md

 ttn_response_code_t getLastError();
 ```

-For example, if you perform a send via `sendbytes` and you get a `TTN_ERROR_SEND_COMMAND_FAILED`, you can call this method and for example get a `TTN_ERR_BUSY`, which means the modem is already having a message to send in the buffer.
+For example, suppose you perform a send via `sendbytes` and get a `TTN_ERROR_SEND_COMMAND_FAILED`.
+In that case, you can call this method and get a `TTN_ERR_BUSY`, which means the modem already has a message to send in the buffer.

 Possible error codes are:

  - `TTN_OK` nothing actually went wrong.
  - `TTN_ERR_BUSY` busy sending a message
- - `	TTN_ERR_FRMCNT` if the frame counter rolled over
+ - `TTN_ERR_FRMCNT` if the frame counter rolled over
- - `	TTN_ERR_INVCLS` selected LoRaWan class is invalid
+ - `TTN_ERR_INVCLS` selected LoRaWan class is invalid
  - `TTN_ERR_INVDLEN` data length is not available for the current configuration
  - `TTN_ERR_INVPAR` invalid parameter specified
  - `TTN_ERR_NKEYINT` network keys not initialized